alexstaravoitau/navoshta.github.io/_posts/2017-01-09-facial-with-tensorflow.md

 	...
 ```

-> Strictly speaking we didn't have to do that, as there is always a default graph and we could just use it.
+Strictly speaking we didn't have to do that, as there is always a default graph and we could just use it.
 But where is fun in that?
+{: .notice}

 Whatever comes in `with graph.as_default():` block defines our graph: all of the graph variables and their relations.